Dislocated Worker Program

 All services are free and tailored to fit individual needs.

-To apply: If you have been recently laid off and are interested in the Minneapolis Employment and Training Dislocated Worker Program, register for a Dislocated Worker Information Session at the Minneapolis North Workforce Center or Minneapolis South Workforce Center (click on the North or South hyperlink, type “dislocated” in the search box that will appear, and click “go” for a list of dates and times to sign up) or contact Leah Temkin from Jewish Family and Children’s Service of Minneapolis at (952) 417-2108.
+To apply: If you have been recently laid off and are interested in the Minneapolis Employment and Training Dislocated Worker Program, go to CareerForce and click on the “Change Your Career” option under For Career Seekers or contact Leah Temkin from Jewish Family and Children’s Service of Minneapolis at (952) 417-2108.

 You could be eligible for federal assistance through the Trade Adjustment Assistance (TAA) program if you lost your job or your hours were reduced due to federal trade activity.
 Dislocated worker program staff can guide you through the TAA application process.

-For more information on the Minneapolis Employment and Training Dislocated Worker Program contact Catherine Christian at 612-673-6230.
+For more information on the Minneapolis Employment and Training Dislocated Worker Program contact Tim Beaver at 612-673-5211.

 The City of Minneapolis is an equal opportunity employer/program provider.